Study guide

 A study guide can be anything that facilitates learning in a particular topic.
 It may be a textbook or other resource that fosters comprehension of literature, research topics, history, and other subjects.

 General topics include study and testing strategies; reading, writing, classroom, project management skills, and certification preparation; as well as techniques for learning as an adult, with disabilities, and online.
 Some will summarize chapters of novels or the important elements of the subject.
-Study guides for math and science often present problems (as in problem-based learning) and will offer techniques of resolution.
+Study guides for math and science often present pene (as in problem-based learning) and will offer techniques of resolution.